 Tel: 267-941-1000 (not toll-free)

-I Received a Notice from the IRS – What Do I Do?
+11. I Received a Notice from the IRS – What Do I Do?

-Where Can I Get More Information?
+12. Where Can I Get More Information?

-For information on the Affordable Care Act and taxpayers outside the United States, see Publication 5187, "Health Care Law."
+For information on the Affordable Care Act and taxpayers outside the United States, see Publication 5187, Health Care Law.

-If you have not filed all the returns required of you and want to catch up on your filing obligations, see this announcement: IRS makes changes to offshore-programs.
+If you have not filed all the returns that you should have and want to catch up on your filing obligations, see IRS makes changes to offshore-programs.